pmachata/dwgrep/doc/syntax.rst

 	“[” EXPR₁ “]”

 Sequences offer a way to gather values yielded by another expression.
-If you think of alternation as a fork, then capture is a join.
+If you think of ALT-list as a fork, then capture is a join.

 The resulting expression passes any input stacks to *EXPR₁*.
 For each input stack, it gathers the stacks produced by *EXPR₁*, takes the top